grantj-re3/BadLieGolf/Links_Glossary.md

 # Glossary of Golf Terms

-At seems that all glossaries of golfing terms are incomplete.
+All the glossaries of golfing terms (which I have found to date) seem to be incomplete.
 Also, some have different definitions for the same term!
 So here are a few glossaries to help navigate golfing terminology.